-- Where the use of a drug is specifically permitted by a jurisdiction, then the jurisdiction's rule supersedes these penalty guidelines. - Regulators should be aware that a laboratory report may identify a drug only by the name of its metabolite.
+- .
+Where the use of a drug is specifically permitted by a jurisdiction, then the jurisdiction's rule supersedes these penalty guidelines. - Regulators should be aware that a laboratory report may identify a drug only by the name of its metabolite.
 The metabolite might not be listed here, but the parent compound may be. - These classes of drugs are intended only as guidelines and should be employed only to assist persons adjudicating facts and opinions in understanding the seriousness of the alleged offenses. - The facts of each case are different and there may be mitigating circumstances that should be considered. - These drug classifications will be reviewed periodically.
-New drugs will be added or some drugs may be reclassified when appropriate. - Found substances or drugs not included in these guidelines should be treated as Class 1 violations warranting a Class A penalty unless otherwise advised by consultation with Racing Commissioners International (RCI) and/or the Racing Medication and Testing Consortium (RMTC).
+New drugs will be added or some drugs may be reclassified when appropriate. - Racing Commissioners International (RCI) and/or the Racing Medication and Testing Consortium (RMTC) should be consulted for found substances or drugs not included in these guidelines and treated as Class I violations warranting a Class A penalty unless otherwise advised.